 What is the lawyer’s track record for cases similar to yours?
 It doesn’t matter if the potential lawyer is number one in the area if he’s exclusively litigated in family law but you need help with civil rights violations.
 The type and number of cases won is important to know so you may choose well.

 Honesty between attorney and client is key for any civil rights lawyer in Washington, D.C., or elsewhere.
 When you ask this question, do the lawyers gloss over the answer quickly?
 Or do they provide extensive explanations of possible outcomes and next actions?
-Eric Siegell Law upholds a high standard of integrity you can depend on.
+Eric Siegel Law upholds a high standard of integrity you can depend on.

 Your civil rights are priceless, but hiring an attorney decidedly isn’t.
 Ask what the hourly rate is and what additional fees and charges might accrue before hiring your attorney.
 Ask if some of your case may be worked on by paralegals at a lower hourly rate, and whether financing options may be available.

 Although every civil rights lawyer in Washington, D.C., has a law degree, not every one has the same training and expertise.
 Ask potential lawyers about their interest and skills in the subject matter pertinent to your case.
-Eric Siegell Law has particular focus on a variety of cases, including civil rights violations.
+Eric Siegel Law has particular focus on a variety of cases, including civil rights violations.

 Lawyers of previous generations relied on good old snail mail and telephone, but today they may predominantly use fax, email, and text.
 Ask what method your potential civil rights lawyer in Washington, D.C., prefers and be sure to state your preference as well.
 In law, time is money, so it’s a good idea to communicate efficiently.